-This interesting 1960s modernist house will be extended and remodelled, adopting a complimentary style and responding to the surroundings.
+This 1960s modernist house will be extended and remodelled, adopting a complimentary style and responding to the surroundings.

 The second floor will be extended over the existing single storey section to create three new ensuite bedrooms including a large master suite with balcony.
 Two existing bedrooms will be combined to create a large double ensuite room with dressing area.
 A glass walkway between the bedrooms will bring natural light into the centre of the house.